 Statement Regarding Licensure

-Per the 2019 Reauthorization of the Higher Education Act, New England Institute of Technology (NEIT) discloses that the curricula for our nursing programs meet the educational requirements for RN and APRN licensure in the State of Rhode Island.
-The Rhode Island Board of Nursing may include additional requirements prior to granting a license, and we encourage you to investigate any further requirements.
-NEIT has not determined whether the curricula for the AS or MSN programs meets the educational requirements for licensure in any other states or territories, and we encourage you to investigate the requirements in your state or territory prior to accepting an offer of admission from NEIT.
+In accordance with the 2019 Reauthorization of the Higher Education Act, New England Institute of Technology hereby discloses only that the curriculum for this program meets the educational requirements for licensure as RNs and APRNs in the State of Rhode Island.
+The applicable licensing board in Rhode Island may impose additional requirements on candidates prior to granting a license, we encourage you to investigate those requirements.
+NEIT has not determined whether the curriculum for this program meets the educational requirements for licensure in any other states or territories and we encourage you to investigate the requirements in your state or territory prior to accepting an offer of admission at NEIT.

 Program Mission, Goals and Outcomes